Keenuts/backpacker/README.md

-# Simple backup tool
+# Basic backup tool

+## Features

+Can save some directories on a given interval.
+The save is just a .tar sent over ssh to your remote server with the name 'folder_DATE.tar.gz'.
+If a backup fails, an email is sent.

+This is designed to save some files from an eventual ransomware.
+The backup directory should obviously not be accessible from your shared folders.

 ## Needed

 You'll need tar and scp, and an internet connection

+## Installation

+Use a scheduler to run this once per day

 ## Configuration

-- Uses save.json to setup the folders to save
+### Uses save.json to setup the folders to save

  * *directory* : path to the folder to save
  * *period*    : frequency to save year/month/week/day